WellPoint cuts forecast as quarterly profit misses view

 WellPoint is the second health insurer to post results since the court upheld the law in late June.
 Large health insurance shares have fallen since the decision on the legislation, which tightens regulations and adds new fees on the industry while also potentially paving the way for millions of new customers by expanding coverage to the uninsured.

-WellPoint shares were off 12.1 percent at $54.00 at midmorning on Thursday on the New York Stock Exchange.
+WellPoint shares slumped 8 percent to $56.50 in premarket trading.
 Through Tuesday, WellPoint shares had fallen about 7 percent this year, underperforming a 1 percent decline for the Standard & Poor's Managed Health Care index of large insurers .GSPHMO.

-(Reporting by Lewis Krauskopf in New York; Editing by Lisa Von Ahn, Gerald E. McCormick, Maureen Bavdek and Matthew Lewis)
+(Reporting by Lewis Krauskopf in New York; Editing by Lisa Von Ahn, Gerald E. McCormick and Maureen Bavdek)